Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Spontaneous retroperitoneal bleeding.

-• Severe abdominal pain, and tenderness.
+• Severe abdominal pain and tenderness.

 • Haematuria.

-• Disorganization of the joints.
+• Disorganisation of the joints.

 Haemophilia Treatment: